 Counseling sessions usually last about an hour.
 But sessions can vary based on your specific health and family history.
 Genetic counseling can be given by:

-A board certified genetics doctor with special training in genetics
+A board certified genetics doctor (clinical geneticist).
+This is a doctor with special training in genetics.

 You may get genetic counseling for any of the following.

 Family history factors mean health issues that run in families.
 You may need this if you had a previous child born with: